-I grew up with a relatively privileged upbringing in the 1980s.
+I was fortunate to grow up with a relatively privileged upbringing in the 1980s.

 We didn’t enjoy a lavish lifestyle, by any means.
 We turned down the heat at night, went to sleep with fans blowing on our faces rather than air conditioning, and we went to public school like everyone else.
 But we ate regular meals together and while it would’ve been nice to get a few more toys, we had a good life.